Flexible Gas Lines- Are You Serious?

-The argument that did make sense to me was the thin nature of the pipe.
+I was afraid of CSST because of the thin nature of the pipe.
 There are lots of instances of houses that have been destroyed in gas fires because CSST pipe was ruptured by a lightning strike.

-The pipe in the walls acts like an interior lightning rod.
+The pipe in the walls acts as an interior lightning rod.
 It's vital to follow all instructions provided by CSST manufacturers and to BOND the tubing electrically.

 Errant screws or nails used to attach cabinets, trim, pictures, etc. can puncture this pipe.
 That would never happen with a piece of traditional black iron pipe.

 Only a direct hit from a hot bolt of lightning will bore a hole in a traditional black iron pipe.